NCAS-CMS/cms-website/pages/puma2.md

 ### 6. Set up your PUMA2 environment

-When you login to PUMA2 you will probably get some warnings like:
+When you next login to PUMA2 after copying your files over from PUMA, you will probably get some warnings like:
 ```
 bash: cylc: command not found...
 bash: rose: command not found...